George Harrison plays a sitar in India in 1968 (AP Photo)

-In addition to being included on The Beatles' seminal Rubber Soul album, this song was released simultaneously by The Hollies.
-The latter band considered recording the song a mistake as it was one of their few early releases not to be a big hit (it peaked at No. 20 on the U.K. charts).
+In addition to being included on The Beatles' seminal Rubber Soul album, this song was released simultaneously by the Hollies.
+The latter band considered recording the song a mistake as it was one of their few early releases not to be a big hit (it peaked at No. 20 on the UK charts).
 Harrison was dismissive of The Hollies' version, leading to a public spat between the bands.
-The track shows the influence of another Beatles contemporary, The Byrds, with an opening guitar riff reminiscent of Roger McGuinn’s "The Bells of Rhymney."
+The track shows the influence of another Beatles contemporary, the Byrds, with an opening guitar riff reminiscent of Roger McGuinn's "The Bells of Rhymney."
 "If I Needed Someone" was the only song of Harrison's the band played on tour.

 Here Comes the Sun

 It was 1969 and Harrison was having a difficult year.
-The band was having business troubles, he’d been busted for marijuana possession, had temporarily left The Beatles, and had even had his tonsils removed.
+The band was having business troubles, he'd been busted for marijuana possession, had temporarily left the Beatles, and had even had his tonsils removed.
 Perhaps he needed something to lift his spirits, and there is no better spirit-lifting song than "Here Comes The Sun."
 Harrison wrote the tune while visiting his friend Eric Clapton.
 "It was just a really nice sunny day," he told the BBC.
 "And I picked up the guitar, which was the first time I'd played the guitar for a couple of weeks because I'd been so busy.
 And the first thing that came out was that song."
 It was the first Harrison song released as a Beatles A-side single.

 While My Guitar Gently Weeps

 The Beatles' world changed a great deal between 1966 and 1968.
-They’d quit touring and recorded their masterpiece Sgt.
+They'd quit touring and recorded their masterpiece Sgt.
 Pepper's, their manager Brian Epstein had died, and the band had come under the sway of and – eventually fallen out with – Indian guru Maharishi Mahesh Yogi.
 During the recording of the "White Album" – to be the first release from their newly-formed Apple Records – Ringo Starr briefly left the band and John Lennon brought Yoko Ono into the studio, much to the others' chagrin.
 "While My Guitar Gently Weeps" conveys a weary resignation amidst all the tumult (Harrison says the song was inspired by reading the I Ching, also known, significantly, as "The Book of Changes").
 Unsatisfied with his own efforts at soloing, Harrison called on Clapton to play on the track.
-When Harrison died on Nov.
-29, 2001, NBC Nightly News played this song instead of their usual lead-in music.
+When Harrison died 29 November 2001, America's NBC Nightly News played this song instead of their usual lead-in music.